ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Your Node.js CLI Deserves a Better Spinner; Meet unicode-spinner - <a href="https://tsvillain.medium.com/your-node-js-cli-deserves-a-better-spinner-meet-unicode-spinner-7edf90147d26?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Ghost in the Loop: The $20k Async Iterator Bug - <a href="https://medium.com/@sparknp1/the-ghost-in-the-loop-the-20k-async-iterator-bug-9d2efaf1070c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `tekeshwar singh`**
+✍️ **posted by `Syntal`**

-<blockquote>If you’ve ever built a CLI tool or an async-heavy Node.js script, you know the moment: your process is running, nothing is printing, and…
+<blockquote>How a simple syntax choice turned a high-traffic Node.js service into a memory-leaking nightmare.
 Continue reading on Medium »</blockquote>

 <h3>2.
-JWT or Clerk?
-Choosing the Right Authentication for Your Next Project - <a href="https://medium.com/@akildikshan01/jwt-or-clerk-choosing-the-right-authentication-for-your-next-project-681f2aa763a7?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+From Code to Container: How I Dockerized EpicBook with Multi-Stage Builds, Nginx & MySQL (Part 2) - <a href="https://medium.com/@parimisridevi586/from-code-to-container-how-i-dockerized-epicbook-with-multi-stage-builds-nginx-mysql-part-2-6d5e6fe75d7e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Akil Dikshan`**
+✍️ **posted by `Sridevi Parimi`**

-<blockquote>A practical breakdown of two popular auth approaches — when to roll your own tokens and when to let a service handle it all.
+<blockquote>From “works on my machine” to a production-ready containerized stack — here’s exactly how I did it.
 Continue reading on Medium »</blockquote>

 <h3>3.
-My first full-stack app had no auth.
-Adding it later nearly broke everything. - <a href="https://medium.com/@thota.ritika/my-first-full-stack-app-had-no-auth-adding-it-later-nearly-broke-everything-c0ad842000dc?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Your Node.js API Is Slow.
+Here’s Exactly Why (and How I Fix It) - <a href="https://medium.com/techtrends-digest/your-node-js-api-is-slow-heres-exactly-why-and-how-i-fix-it-eab13e48c270?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Annani Dev`**

+<blockquote>so yeah… one day everything looks fine
+ then boom… API is slow, users waiting, frontend guy crying lol!!
+Continue reading on Coffee☕ And Code »</blockquote>

+<h3>4.
+Rate Limiting Algorithms Explained for Real Backend Systems - <a href="https://medium.com/@koltesanskar.1406/rate-limiting-algorithms-explained-for-real-backend-systems-41f22274d08c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Thota Ritika`**
+✍️ **posted by `Sanskar Kolte`**

-<blockquote>What I’d do differently
+<blockquote>Understanding how different rate limiting strategies behave under real traffic — not just theory.
 Continue reading on Medium »</blockquote>

-<h3>4.
-Why NectarJS was a mistake and how I unlocked raw speed - <a href="https://codeburst.io/why-nectarjs-was-a-mistake-and-how-iunlocked-raw-speed-a0eb6624e7d0?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Adrien Thierry`**

-<blockquote>Almost 10 years ago, I was creating frameworks in various languages, like PHP, .net, C++ and NodeJS.
-Continue reading on codeburst »</blockquote>

 <h3>5.
-I Built a Laravel-Inspired Framework in Node.js (Here’s Why) — NetPress - <a href="https://medium.com/@almestaadmicadiab/i-built-a-laravel-inspired-framework-in-node-js-heres-why-netpress-c8d3552e072a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+De um CLI para uma Full-Stack Factory: uma POC Open Source pragmática de Platform Engineering - <a href="https://medium.com/@sobral.jhonata/de-um-cli-para-uma-full-stack-factory-uma-poc-open-source-pragm%C3%A1tica-de-platform-engineering-44ea7b459df5?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ahmed Ali Thabet`**
+✍️ **posted by `Jhonata Sobral`**

-<blockquote>For years, I’ve been working with Laravel.
+<blockquote>Muitas equipes de software repetem mais trabalho do que percebem.
 Continue reading on Medium »</blockquote>

+<h3>6.
+Backend Developer Roadmap (Step-by-Step Guide for Beginners) - <a href="https://medium.com/@bhanubhana02/backend-developer-roadmap-step-by-step-guide-for-beginners-b6e97eeb3fac?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Bhanu pratap Bhana`**

+<blockquote>Backend development may look overwhelming because of the long list of topics, but the truth is simple:
+Continue reading on Medium »</blockquote>

+<h3>7.
+MERN vs .NET vs Node.js: How to Pick the Best Tech Stack for Your Project in 2026 - <a href="https://medium.com/@clarkjoesph247/mern-vs-net-vs-node-js-how-to-pick-the-best-tech-stack-for-your-project-in-2026-80e5d9c7a989?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Clarkjoesph`**

+<blockquote>Choosing the right technology stack is one of the most important decisions when starting a web development project.
+With multiple powerful…
+Continue reading on Medium »</blockquote>

+<h3>8.
+Sovereign-Eye Part 2: The “Horizon” of Local AI and the Wife-Reset Variable - <a href="https://medium.com/@vishwanathanraman/sovereign-eye-part-2-the-horizon-of-local-ai-and-the-wife-reset-variable-9168390989fd?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Vishwanathanraman`**

+<blockquote>In my last post, I discussed the “Cloud Divorce” — the architectural shift toward owning your intelligence locally.
+Today, I’m reporting…
+Continue reading on Medium »</blockquote>

+<h3>9.
+How do you know which NoSQL database is best suited for your use case? - <a href="https://levelup.gitconnected.com/how-do-you-know-which-nosql-database-is-best-suited-for-your-use-case-651eaa6e1319?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Aditya Solge`**

+<blockquote>In my teaching experience, I have observed several misconceptions around databases among students and professionals.
+Continue reading on Level Up Coding »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Say Goodbye to Writing Business Logic in JavaScript - <a href="https://xiuerold.medium.com/say-goodbye-to-writing-business-logic-in-javascript-04cf19f4061e?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Built a Free Online Time Toolkit with Next.js 16 (PWA, i18n, Web Audio) - <a href="https://medium.com/@kweon82tani/how-i-built-a-free-online-time-toolkit-with-next-js-16-pwa-i18n-web-audio-b66281916405?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Xiuer Old`**
+✍️ **posted by `tani`**

-<blockquote>The WebAssembly revolution is here.
-It’s time to let JavaScript handle the UI, and let WASM build the impossible.
+<blockquote>A story about building Clock-Tani — 9 free time-management tools in a single PWA, written with Next.js 16 App Router.
+Live at…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Why I’m Building Scout: A Search Engine for the High-Utility Web - <a href="https://medium.com/@komumech/why-im-building-scout-a-search-engine-for-the-high-utility-web-c03556164ef7?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The End of Syntax: Coding Standards in an Agentic Age - <a href="https://medium.com/@gautschcodes/the-end-of-syntax-coding-standards-in-an-agentic-age-387ee95f8b4c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Komumech`**
+✍️ **posted by `Dan Gautsch`**

-<blockquote>The internet is getting noisier.
-Here is how we return to quality.
+<blockquote>Ten years ago, I gave a talk at LibertyJS called, “Everyone Needs Standards.”
+The presentation focused on a simple premise: as engineers…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Spatie Activity Log v5: Log Every Change That Happens on Your Eloquent Models - <a href="https://sadiqueali.medium.com/spatie-activity-log-v5-log-every-change-that-happens-on-your-eloquent-models-c2a503848600?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Docker for Beginners: From Zero to Multi-Container Applications - <a href="https://towardsdev.com/docker-for-beginners-from-zero-to-multi-container-applications-582ae7ab71e0?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sadique Ali`**
+✍️ **posted by `Isha Shaw`**

-<blockquote>When it comes to Laravel packages that quietly power production‑grade apps, Spatie’s Laravel Activity Log sits near the top.
-It’s the…
+<blockquote>Everything you need to go from “it works on my machine” to production-ready containers
-Continue reading on Medium »</blockquote>
+Continue reading on Towards Dev »</blockquote>

 <h3>4.
-10 Latest Trends Followed by Every Web Design Company in India in 2026 - <a href="https://medium.com/@rachelrachelgreen1997/10-latest-trends-followed-by-every-web-design-company-in-india-in-2026-fe95f0d22fed?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Searched for “Caching” — and the Word Never Appeared Once in the Results - <a href="https://medium.com/@balasubramanim/i-searched-for-caching-and-the-word-never-appeared-once-in-the-results-52acf3697635?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rachel`**
+✍️ **posted by `Balasubramani Mani`**

-<blockquote>Discover the latest trends followed by every web design company in India in 2026 to create modern, fast, and user-friendly websites.
+<blockquote>I’m an Engineer with 12 years of experience.
+In Project 4, I built a knowledge bot that could answer questions from my own documents.
+In…
 Continue reading on Medium »</blockquote>

 <h3>5.
-The Role Planning Framework Australian Businesses Should Follow - <a href="https://medium.com/@pierrepaulcollins/the-role-planning-framework-australian-businesses-should-follow-b009f176dfef?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Pierre Paul Collins`**

-<blockquote>For many Australian companies exploring a digital agency in the Philippines, the conversation often starts with cost savings and access to…
-Continue reading on Medium »</blockquote>

-<h3>6.
-The Web Projects That Fail Usually Separate Design From Development Too Early - <a href="https://marcelodesignx.medium.com/the-web-projects-that-fail-usually-separate-design-from-development-too-early-ace12c214547?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Ghost in the Loop: The $20k Async Iterator Bug - <a href="https://medium.com/@sparknp1/the-ghost-in-the-loop-the-20k-async-iterator-bug-9d2efaf1070c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Marcelo Design X`**

-<blockquote>A polished website can still feel unfinished.
-Continue reading on Medium »</blockquote>

-<h3>7.
-Why One Business Gets Recommended and Another Doesn’t (With Real Data) - <a href="https://medium.com/@promptbridge/why-one-business-gets-recommended-and-another-doesnt-with-real-data-0fff93017f79?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `PromptBridge`**
+✍️ **posted by `Syntal`**

-<blockquote>Let’s break down a practical example of how visibility works today.
+<blockquote>How a simple syntax choice turned a high-traffic Node.js service into a memory-leaking nightmare.
 Continue reading on Medium »</blockquote>

 <br/>